 Melton has also developed as a centre for light industry and commerce, with over 70 businesses identified as being based within the village including the ESC offices at Riduna Park.

 In terms of facilities, its primary school has been rated as “Good” by Ofsted.
 It boasts a wide range of voluntary and other bodies which provide fellowship and a sense of community through their activities.
-The Burness Parish Rooms provide a well subscribed place for organisations to meet in the centre of the village, whilst a well-supported local church, the Woman’s Institute, a village produce association and a community farm are just a few of the very many spiritual, social and community organisations operating within the village.
+The Burness Parish Rooms provide a well subscribed place for organisations to meet in the centre of the village, whilst a well-supported local church, the Woman’s Institute, a village produce association, the Melton St Audrys Sports and Social Club and a community farm are just a few of the very many spiritual, social and community organisations operating within the village.

 Melton is situated close to several well used public spaces including the village playing fields and woodland, bridle paths, walking trails and the Deben River.
 A recent walking leaflet with circular trails was created by MPC in conjunction with SCC.

 The 2011 census recorded the population as 3,741, which continues to increase.
 There are now over 2,000 households.
 It is one of the largest of Suffolk’s parishes outside of the main urban centres.

 Melton Parish Council